5im-0n/ejs-render-remote/README.md

 ### ejs.preloadTemplate(templateUrl)

-Since `ejs.rr` is async, you can call `ejs.preloadTemplate` before invoking `ejs.rr` to warm the template chace up for that `templateUrl`.
+Since `ejs.rr` is async, you can call `ejs.preloadTemplate` before invoking `ejs.rr` to warm the template cache up for that `templateUrl`.
 By doing so the call to `ejs.rr` will return the rendered template string right away.